-Tomorrow at 8:30 – 9:30pm is Earth Hour, which means millions of people across the world will be switching off their non-essential lights for the 60 minutes.
-The annual campaign, led by WWF, is a global movement to protect our planet and has become the biggest of its kind.
-Last year, 188 countries and territories got involved and this year, the campaign’s focus is the loss of nature and ‘why nature matters to you’.
-Indeed, the Earth’s biodiversity is suffering from our destructive activities and without a functioning natural environment, we will be the ones that suffer.
+Tomorrow at 8:30 – 9:30pm is Earth Hour.
+That means millions of people across the world will be switching off their lights for the 60 minute energy saving campaign.
+Led by WWF, Earth Hour is a global movement to protect our planet and has become the biggest of its kind.
+Last year, 188 countries and territories got involved.
+This year, the campaign’s focus is the loss of nature and ‘why nature matters to you’.
+The Earth’s biodiversity is suffering from our destructive activities and without a functioning natural environment, we will be the ones that suffer.

 60 Minutes won’t save the world, but that’s not the point.
-Earth Hour raises huge amounts of awareness and sparks much needed conversations around energy consumption, climate change and the state of our planet.
-By joining the movement and showing your solidarity for the cause, switching off for Earth Hour is a symbolic acknowledgement and commitment to act now.
+Earth Hour raises awareness and sparks much needed conversations around energy consumption, climate change and the state of our planet.
+Join the movement and show your solidarity for the cause!
+Switching off for Earth Hour is a symbolic acknowledgement and commitment to act now.
 Among its highlights, the movement has helped light up homes with solar power in India and the Philippines and has created a 2,700-hectare Earth Hour forest in Uganda.

-At Jump, we’re all for working together and making big changes, and Earth Hour is just one example of empowering people to do so.
-From our students at the University of Bristol to employees at Barclays, this month our Jump participants have been pledging their participation in Earth Hour.
-So join us and step up to the challenge!
+At Jump we work together to make big changes, and Earth Hour just one example of how to empower people.
+From students at the University of Bristol to employees at Barclays, Jump participants have been pledging their participation.
+So join our energy saving campaign and step up to the challenge!

 It’s your time to shine (but not those lights please!).